timgit/pg-boss/docs/readme.md

 * **teamConcurrency**, int

     Default: 2.
 How many callbacks will be called concurrently if promises are used for polling backpressure.
 Intended to be used along with `teamSize`.

+* **teamRefill**, bool

+    Default: false.
+If true, worker will refill the queue based on the number of completed jobs from the last batch (if `teamSize` > 1) in order to keep the active job count as close to `teamSize` as possible.
+This could be helpful if one of the fetched jobs is taking longer than expected.

 * **batchSize**, int